BlackPeter13/fixedcoin/README.md

 ## 🔐 What is FixedCoin?

-FixedCoin is an ultra-rare cryptocurrency with a total supply of only **~10,048 FXC**.
+FixedCoin is an ultra-rare cryptocurrency with a total supply of only **~10,000 FXC**.
 Built on Bitcoin's proven codebase and secured by SHA-256 mining, FixedCoin represents the ultimate experiment in digital scarcity and immutability.

 **The Fixed Concept:**
+- **1,600 FXC premine at block 1** for initial distribution and development
 - Repository will be **permanently archived** after block 1
 - No future code changes or governance
 - Pure, immutable, fixed forever

-**Initial Distribution:**
-- Genesis Block (0): 50 FXC
-- Premine Block (1): 1,600 FXC
-- Mining Rewards: ~8,398 FXC distributed over ~2 years

 ## 🎯 Why FixedCoin?